-22.1.
-All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication.
+- 22.1.
+All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication. - 22.2.

-- 22.2.
 Data provided by the DBS will never be duplicated. - 22.3.
 Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.

-23. Policy review
+23.Policy review

 23.1.
-This policy is reviewed every two years by the SBM, DPO and the Headteacher.
+This policy is reviewed annually by the DPO and the Trust Executive Team.